 The LSE-UCT July School is an exciting intensive academic programme taught in English by world-leading faculty from the London School of Economics and Political Science (LSE) and the University of Cape Town (UCT).
 It attracts students and professionals from leading institutions and organisations around the world.

-If you are interested in gaining a global perspective on the study of Africa, at the continent's top university, in a beautiful, cosmopolitan city, we hope that you will consider applying to the LSE-UCT July School, and look forward to meeting you in Cape Town in July 2017.
+If you are interested in gaining a global perspective on the study of Africa, at the continent's top university, in a beautiful, cosmopolitan city, we hope that you will consider applying to the LSE-UCT July School.